(Monarda citriodora ‘Lemon’)

 (Aquilegia canadensis ‘Wild’)

-Wild Columbine is a native perennial flower that can be commonly found growing in rocky woods, ledges, and slopes throughout the mid to eastern United States.
-At maturity, this plant reaches the height of 2' and features 1-2” red and yellow, drooping bell-shaped blooms.
-This plant can be grown in a container, it attracts bees, butterflies, hummingbirds, and pollinating moths, it resists deer and rabbits, self sows, and is great as a cut flower!
+Wild Columbine is a native perennial flower that grows in rocky woods, ledges, and slopes throughout the mid to eastern United States.
+At maturity, this plant reaches a height of 2' and features 1-2” red and yellow, drooping bell-shaped blooms.
+This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and pollinating moths, resists deer and rabbits, self-sows, and is used as a cut flower!

 (Cleomella serrulata ‘Rocky Mountain’)

-Rocky Mountain Bee Plant is a gorgeous native annual flower that is commonly found growing in open prairies throughout the United States.
-At maturity, this plant will reach the height of 3-4' and feature an erect stem, leafy branches, and beautiful clusters of large pink flowers which bare six stamens that extend far beyond the flower itself!
-This sun loving eye catcher also attracts bees, birds, and butterflies to your garden, is a larval host for the checkered white butterfly, is both edible and medicinal, is resistant to deer and rabbits, is great as a cut flower, and can even be used to makes dye!
+Rocky Mountain Bee Plant is a gorgeous native annual flower commonly found growing in open prairies throughout the United States.
+At maturity, this plant reaches a height of 3-4' and features an erect stem, leafy branches, and beautiful clusters of large pink flowers.
+This plant attracts bees, birds, and butterflies to your garden, is a larval host for the checkered-white butterfly, is both edible and medicinal, is resistant to deer and rabbits, is used as a cut flower, and makes dye!

 (Zinnia elegans ‘Cherry Queen’)